 You matter.
 And your mental health comes first before anyone.

 Learn how to say no. You will feel empowered while still maintaining relationships with others.
-Saying no only helps you establish healthy boundaries and that’s something you will need to work on if you want to stop fueling your own anxiety.
+Saying no only helps you establish healthy boundaries and that’s something you will need to work on if you want to stop fueling your anxiety.

 2. Negative Self-talk